Aleph-Alpha-Research/hat-splitter/README.md

    existing splitting rule.
 Tests will fail. ✅
 4. Implement the HAT splitting rule in Rust and make tests green. ✅
 5. Package and publish to crates.io and PyPI. ✅
-6. Create benchmarks and optimise.
+6. Create benchmarks and apply initial optimisations. ✅

-Once these basics are in place, we can start thinking about packaging and publishing.

 ## Development